 Commander-in-Chief Frank C. Huston: Brothers, I surely appreciate more than words can express this fine reception and fine manner in which you have given to me your pledges, which I see in your faces, of good will and faithfulness.
+We are engaged in a mighty faces, of good will and faithfulness.
 We are engaged in a mighty work of a troublesome kind.
-I think we all recognize that, and that thing has been given some consideration on the floor of the Encampment this morning.
-Brothers, I have found out-as most of you know I am a Minister of the Gospel-that even in times of depression there are some very wholesome and helpful things that are thrust out in joyous experiences in every church, every community and in every worthwhile enterprise.
+I think we all recognize that, and that thing has been given some consideration on the floor of the Encampthing has been given some consideration on the floor of the Encampthing has been given some consideration on the floor of the Encampthing has been given some consideration on the floor of the Encampthing has been given some consideration on the floor of the Encampthing has been given some consideration on the floor of the Encampthing has been given some consideration on the floor of the Encampthing has been given some consideration on the floor of the Encampthing has been given some consideration on the floor of the Encampthing has been given us a delpil things that are thrust out in are some very wholesome and helpful things that are thrust out in a vorthwhile enterprise.
 I am inclined to believe that is going to hold true in our wonderful Order.
 It is a beautiful privilege for us boys, brothers and Sons of Union Veterans, to be reared in a home that has left the impress of such as our fathers and mothers; they have taught us and have given us a definite idea as to what this country has cost and that knowledge places upon us an obligation from which none of us for a moment can escape.
 I assume, Brothers, the Commandership of our wonderful Order, recognizing its responsibility and believing in you.
-As has been said I know most of you personally; some names perhaps I can't call, but there are few faces but what I could recall anywhere I should meet you.
+As has been said I know most of you personally; some names perhaps I can't call, but there are few faces but what I could recal anywhere I should meet you.
 A good many of you I know personally, and as connected with different Departments, I have the utmost faith and confidence in your loyalty and support, so I am going to shorten my message.

 Many of you are getting ready to go away and perhaps some of you must do some packing and the time is short.
 I shall make my appointments after due consideration, and I want to make these appointments for the very best interest of our Order.
 None shall be made hastily and without counsel from the Departments from which they come.
-I covet your counsel; if you have anything at any time which you believe will be for the best interest of the Order, I covet your correspondence and your communications, which shall make me acquainted with these things.
+I covet your counsel; if you have anything at any time which you believe will be for the best interest of the Order.
+I covet your correspondence and your communications, which shall make me acquainted with these things.
 As I have often said, about all of the little I know is what my friends have been kind enough to tell me, and I have tried to be sensible enough, listening, to give it most serious consideration.